ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 software development practices.
 Request a technical review by sending an email to `pyansys.core@ansys.com <mailto:pyansys.core@ansys.com>`_.

-The technical review of the project verifies the following:
+The PyAnsys core team performs these checks when performing the technical review of the project:

 .. card:: |uncheck| The project contains the right metadata information.